 When enabled, Ignition's web server will attempt to resolve the remote HTTP client's hostname by performing a reverse DNS lookup using the remote HTTP client's IP address where appropriate.
 Enabling this setting could have a performance impact as the Gateway may attempt an expensive hostname lookup when handling requests.
 When disabled, Ignition's web server will not attempt to resolve hostnames and any queries for the remote HTTP client's hostname will result in their IP address instead.

 When enabling this setting, it is highly recommended that reverse DNS is configured to prevent host lookup failures.
-This includes configuring valid mappings from users' IP addresses to their hostnames, and from users' hostnames back to their IP addresses.
+This includes configuring valid mappings from user IP addresses to their hostnames, and from user hostnames back to their IP addresses.
 If reverse DNS isn't configured, then DNS queries could block certain requests until the queries time out (default of 10 seconds).

 |Force Secure Redirect|